-I've spent a few years sharpening my saw and looking for a new professional challenge after 7 years of a decently paid, yet very boring corporate career.
-Since 2017 I attended numerous job interviews, talked to dozens of recruiters and cancelled many promising processes at various stages, sometimes in very unexpected ways.
+I have spent a few years sharpening my saw and looking for a new professional challenge after 7 years of a decently paid, yet very boring corporate career.
+Since 2017 I attended numerous job interviews, talked to dozens of recruiters and cancelled many promising processes at various stages.
 I also heard certain statements way too often and we need to talk about them.

 This wasn't the first time in my life when I was looking for a new job.
 But this was the first time it took more time than I thought.
-It yielded lots of confusing messages and tons of disappointment.
+It yielded lots of confusing messages and massive loads of disappointment.

 I completely rearranged the way I look at interview processes and I feel I'm a little better at understanding what the other side looks for.
 I'm also a tiny bit better at predicting my chances long before I send my resume.
 I no longer feel bad about saying 'no' to interesting opportunities if I see any red flags.

 I want to start immortalizing things I learnt so far by noting down common statements I've heard during various interview processes and sharing my true thoughts about them, even if they sound very unpopular.
 My opinions evolve over time and this blog is designed to live longer than me, so I sincerely hope this article ages badly.

 As an introvert by nature I listen very carefully and analyze a lot but I'm not always as vocal as I'd like.
 So, this is what I really think when I hear certain statements during job interviews.

 'We don't have traditional hierarchy / We use Spotify model'

 Not true.
 You just love fancy terms too much.